By Jim Gain

 Next Stop: Wildrose Canyon at Glass Mountains.

-2 thoughts on “Rosy-Finch Rendezvous: Stop 5 – Sierra Lodge at Mammoth Lakes”
+2 responses to “Rosy-Finch Rendezvous: Stop 5 – Sierra Lodge at Mammoth Lakes”